ember-learn/guides-source/guides/v3.6.0/components/triggering-changes-with-actions.md

 ```javascript {data-filename=app/components/button-with-confirmation.js}
 const promise = this.onConfirm();
 ```
-However the expression `(action "sendMessage" "info")` used in passing the action to the component creates a closure, i.e. an object that binds the parameter we've provided to the function specified.
+However the expression `{{action "sendMessage" "info"}}` used in passing the action to the component creates a closure, i.e. an object that binds the parameter we've provided to the function specified.
 So now when the action is invoked, that parameter will automatically be passed as its argument, effectively calling `sendMessage("info")`, despite the argument not appearing in the calling code.